Vasav-Y/reddit_gallery/myapproach.md

 * It is an open-source front-end JavaScript library for building _**user interfaces or UI**_ components.
 * It is maintained by **Facebook** and a community of individual developers and companies.

+### JSON:
+* JSON stands for the JavaScript Object Notation
+* It is a lightweight format for storing and transporting data

 ### npm:
 * It is a package manager for the JavaScript programming language
 * npm is the world's largest Software Registry.